 What are the measures taken by the Government to curb female foeticide?

-Government of India has taken multiple measures to tackle the problem.
+The government of India has taken multiple measures to tackle the problem.

 - Steps to stop illegal sex determination.